octal-ip/API2CHAT/README.md

 ## 🚀 Key Features

-* **🛡️ 100% Zero-Knowledge Security:** No data or chat logs are ever transmitted to or stored by this app as it runs entirely in your browser's volatile memory.
-Refreshing or flushing the session destroys the keys locally.
+* **🛡️ 100% Zero-Knowledge Security:** No prompts, context files or chat logs are ever transmitted to the server hosting this app as it runs entirely in your local browser's volatile memory.
 * **🔌 Maximum Compatibility:** Natively supports OpenAI, Google (Gemini via OpenAI Shim), DeepSeek, and OpenRouter.
 Features a "Custom" mode to connect to any local (e.g., LM Studio, llama.cpp) or remote provider using the OpenAI standard API.
 * **📎 Local File Context:**  Files are read locally by your browser and injected into the LLM prompt without requiring an upload server.
 Even when you can attach a file to it (e.g., a PDF) it is not stored anywhere.
 * **💻 Host Anywhere:** Because there is no PHP, Python, or Node.js required, you can host API2CHAT on GitHub Pages, S3 buckets, cheap shared hosting (e.g., Namecheap), or simply double-click `index.html` on your desktop (Windows, Linux, iOS, Android, rpi-related...).